microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationServiceEndpoint.md

 ```

 This example demonstrates how to retrieve service endpoint of the application that is specified through the Object ID parameter.
+`-ObjectId` parameter specifies the ID of an application object in Microsoft Entra ID.

 ### Example 2: Get all service endpoints